ThePrez/ServiceCommander-IBMi/man/sc.md

         --splf: send output to *SPLF when submitting jobs to batch (instead of log) --sampletime=x.x: sampling time(s) when gathering performance info (default is 1)
         --ignore-globals: ignore globally-configured services
+        --ignore-groups=x,y,z: ignore services in the specified groups (default is 'system') --all/-a: don't ignore any services.
+Overrides --ignore-globals and --ignore-groups

     Valid operations include:
         start: start the service (and any dependencies)